raganwald/raganwald.github.com/_posts/2013-10-08-defactoring.md

 That's re-organzing, perhaps, but it's more like futzing with whitespace and indentation than it is refactoring.
 When you factor a number, you extract other numbers that can be recombined. `42` can be factored into three primes: `[2, 3, 7]`.
 Those factors can be recombined to make different numbers, for example `6` is `2 * 3` and `21` is `3 * 7`.

-Here is a method loosely snarfed from http://rosettacode.org/wiki/Longest_common_subsequence#Ruby:
+Here is a method loosely snarfed from [Longest Common Subsequence](http://rosettacode.org/wiki/Longest_common_subsequence#Ruby):

 {% highlight ruby %}
 def find_common_ends(a, b)